prcore/docs/content/workflow/get-prescriptions/get-streaming-result/index.md

 ./venv/bin/python sse-client.py
 ```

 ## Example prescriptions

-Below is an example of the `event.data' object received from the SSE endpoint.
+The following is an example of the `event.data` object that is received from the SSE endpoint.

-The `case_completed` is a boolean value indicating whether the case is complete.
-If the case is completed, then the `prescriptions` array will be empty.
+The `case_completed` attribute is a boolean value that indicates whether or not the case has been completed.
+If the case is complete, the `prescriptions` array will be empty.

-Note that this is a list, which means it can contain multiple events, especially when you're connecting to the SSE endpoint for the first time, as there may be some events already in the queue.
+It is worth noting that event.data is a list, which implies that it may contain multiple events, particularly when the user is connecting to the SSE endpoint for the first time, as there may be some events already in the queue.

 ```json
 [